joaopaulo-souza/Introduction-to-AI/Basic-Concepts/README.md

 <h2>Overfitting</h2>
-Definition: When a model learns the details and noise in the training data to the extent that it negatively impacts the model's performance on new data.
+When a model learns the details and noise in the training data to the extent that it negatively impacts the model's performance on new data.
 Indicators: High accuracy on training data but poor accuracy on validation/test data.

 <h2>Underfitting</h2>
-Definition: When a model is too simple to capture the underlying structure of the data.
+When a model is too simple to capture the underlying structure of the data.
 Indicators: Poor accuracy on both training and validation/test data.